kjrocker/astro-stitchify/README.md

 I like Astro.
 I like CodeStitch.
 I wish getting an Astro component out of CodeStitch was marginally faster.

-This is a Firefox extension that adds an "Extract Astro Component" to CodeStitch's Stitch pages.
+This is a Firefox extension that adds an "Extract Astro Component" button to CodeStitch's Stitch pages.

 This button extracts the HTML, Javascript, and Dark-Mode-Supporting SCSS code and puts a neatly formatted Astro component onto the clipboard.